philippe44/squeezelite-esp32/README.md

  - change <esp-idf>\components\partition_table\partitions_singleapp.csv to 2M instead of 1M (or more)
  - change flash's size in serial flash config to 16M
  - change main stack size to 8000 as well (for app_main which is slimproto)
+ - change SPIRAM_MALLOC_ALWAYSINTERNAL to 2048 so that vorbis does not exhaust ISRAM, but allocates to SPIRAM instead.
+When it is echausted, WiFi driver can't allocate SPIRAM (although it should and setting the option to ask it to allocated SPIRAM does not work)
  - use old "make" environment no CMake

 # Wifi SCAN Example

 This example shows how to use scan of ESP32.